Learn about health navigation and the skills required to effectively navigate health care systems as a non-regulated health care professional.

 Dr. Kohr's clinical research includes evaluation of implementation of best practice guidelines, pain management, wound care and collaborative practice.
 She has received research grants as well as academic scholarships, and has collaborated on writing a number of successful government grant applications.

 For over a decade, Dr. Kohr has provided education and consultation focused in the clinical reality of today’s healthcare environment, through Kohr Consulting (www.kohrconsulting.com) She is the former President of the Canadian Association of Advanced Practice Nurses (CAAPN), and a founding member of the Ontario Wound Interest Group (OntWIG).
 Dr. Kohr is the Program Director, Wound Care Institute and Program Director, Patient and Peer Health Navigator Certificate program with York University Health Leadership and Learning Network (HLLN), and has developed and taught workshops through HLLN for over 5 years.

 Certificate of Completion

 At the end of the program, you will earn a certificate of completion.

-Certificates are issued approximately two to three weeks after the end of the program, as long as you have:
+Certificates are issued approximately three to four weeks after the end of the program, as long as you have:

 - Attended all sessions